ThePorgs/Exegol-docs/source/getting-started/faq.rst

 memory=8GB   # Limits VM memory in WSL 2 up to 3GB
 processors=2 # Makes the WSL 2 VM use two virtual processors
 ```

+When using Docker with the WSL2 backend, resource limits are managed by Windows.
+There might be cases, for example after updating an Exegol image, where Docker might take double the disk space the image needs.
+To deal with this problem, users should find the `Disk image location` in Docker Desktop (`Settings -> Resources -> Advanced`).
+It will be in the following format `C:\Users\<USER>\AppData\Local\Docker\wsl`.
+The Virtual Hard Disk can be located in the following path, `C:\Users\<USER>\AppData\Local\Docker\wsl\disk`.
+Users can use the `diskpart` tool to shrink the Virtual Hard Disk using the following instructions based on directions [here](https://stackoverflow.com/questions/70946140/docker-desktop-wsl-ext4-vhdx-too-large).
+- Stop Docker Desktop
+- Start an administrative CMD or PowerShell session
+- Stop WSL2: `wsl --shutdown`
+- Start the diskpart tool: `diskpart`
+- Select the Virtual Hard Disk: `select vdisk file="C:\Users\<USER>\AppData\Local\Docker\wsl\disk\docker_data.vhdx"`.
+A message `DiskPart successfully selected the virtual disk file.` should appear.
+- Shrink the Virtual Hard Disk: `compact vdisk`
+- Wait for the proccess to reach 100 completion (might take some time)

 ..
 TODO: add a note, when the Desktop feature is in prod, that explains the ups and dows of X11 vs. Desktop mode.